knitlabs/bights-backend/README.md

 # Edit .env to add connection URL for mongodb, port for the
 # server to run on, and a secret for JWTs

-# If yarn ins not already installed, install it with
+# If yarn is not already installed, install it with
 npm install -g yarn

 # install dependencies